ava-labs/subnet-evm/cmd/README.md

 ![](2022-09-01-23-32-51.png)

-## Step 6
+## Step 6: Add Solidity Interface and Test Contract

 Add your solidity interface and test contract to `contract-examples/contracts`

-We already have our interface in  `contract-examples/contracts`.
+We already have our interface in  `contract-examples/contracts` from Step 1.
 Let's add our contract.

 ```